forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-7/README.md

      - Mechanics Used: Immedate Jump(from class), Kill Target(Ben)
 ### Jasmine Öhlin
 - Mechanic:
-  - Implementation 1:
+  - Implementation 1: Swimming.
+W swims up, A swims left, D swims right, S swims down.
+They can be combinated.
+Showcased in Level 2.
-  - Implmentation 2:
+  - Implmentation 2: Geysers adds a push to swimming player.
+Showcased in Level 2.
-- AI 1:
+- AI 1: Baby Penguin
-  - X
+  - Follows player after being "picked up" (swammed over).
+Needs help getting passed the shark and will die if collision with shark occurs.
-     - Mechanics Used:
+     - Mechanics Used: Swimming(Jasmine) and affected by geyser push.
-- AI 2:
+- AI 2: Shark
-   - X
+   - Patrols area between two points, only swim horizontal.
+Kills player and baby penguin on collision.
-     - Mechanics Used:
+     - Mechanics Used: Swimming(Jasmine), Kill Target(Ben)
 ### Oliver Källerfors
 - Mechanic: Teleportation
   - Implementation 1: Portal Gun: When portal gun acquired, Left/Right click to shoot a portal to target location which allows you to move from one portal to another.